jungeol66104/nextjs-blog/posts/business-life.md

 date: "2023-08-21"
 ---

-The term **'business'** is somewhat ambiguous.
-It is an action of yielding money and doing something that **you** manage, when it is used in daily terms.
-However, for people who are doing there own business or are very into the business field, all of them have their own definition of business.
+The term **'business'** can be ambiguous.
+In everyday context, it often refers to activities that yield money and are managed by an individual or entity.
+However, for those who own or are deeply involved in businesses, **the definition can be quite personal**.

-For me, business is made up of 3-axis.
+To me, business revolves around **three core principles**:

-First, **my interest**, or the interest of things that are related to me or my business.
-Me, cofounders, employees, shareholders ecetra.
-Especially in capitalism, the interest would mean money.
+First, it's about my **personal interests** and the interests of those connected to my business – such as co-founders, employees, and shareholders.
+In a capitalist system, these interests often equate to financial gain.

-Second, **interest of the world in the scope of mine**.
-This is not the survival condition of a business, but it is important factor for me.
-It is about, "Do I truly think this contributes to the better world?".
+Second, it's the **global interest within my purview**.
+While this may not be a survival necessity for a business, it's significant to me.
+Essentially, I ask, "Do I genuinely believe this contributes to a better world?"

-Third, the most important, **what people want**.
-I guess this is the fundamental condition for businesses to survive.
-But if this is the only goal for your business, you'd better go to make an opioids for public.
+Third and most crucially, it's **what people desire**.
+I believe this is the foundational requirement for businesses to thrive.
+However, if this is the sole focus of your business, you might as well be producing opioids for the masses.

-Satisfying all three axis is the way I describe what business is.
-And this can be extended to our daily lives, in every situation.
-Satisfying the related entities while making the world better.
+Balancing these three principles defines my concept of business.
+This perspective can also apply to everyday situations, **ensuring that while catering to associated stakeholders, we also strive for a better world**.